 DIS' large investment plan, which led to an important renewal of its owned fleet, consisting now mostly of eco-vessels, was completed in Oct'19.
-In FY'23 DIS' investments relate to the exercise of the purchase option for the MT High Explorer, as well as to US\$11.7 million for maintenance purposes, including the installation of one scrubber.
+In FY'24 DIS' investments mainly relate to the acquisition of an 'Eco' second-hand vessel and to the order of 4 new LR1 vessels.